 Best for family exploration: 3hr canoe tour through the city

 Best for first-time visitors: Hop-on Hop-off bus tour including walking tour

 London and budget aren’t words that usually go together.
-However, with the pound currently reaching historic lows, now is a good time to visit.
-But it’s not just a currency thing – London has more free world-class attractions than any other European city.
-The British Museum, home to enough treasures to satisfy the most curious of history hunters; vast Tate Modern, with stupendous views from its terrace and ever-changing art collections; the Natural History Museum with its magnificent dinosaurs; and beautiful Victoria & Albert Museum – all free, all of the time.
+However, London has more free world-class attractions than any other European city.
+There's the British Museum, home to enough treasures to satisfy the most curious of history hunters; the vast Tate Modern, with stupendous views from its terrace and ever-changing art collections; the Natural History Museum with its magnificent dinosaurs; and beautiful Victoria & Albert Museum – all free, all of the time.

 And don’t forget the open spaces: spend a day tramping across Hampstead Heath, another meandering along the South Bank or perusing East End markets and you’ll get more of a sense of city life than if you’re stuck in a queue at an overpriced attraction.
 For food, opt for the popular street-food markets and your budget will stretch further – you might even have enough left for an overpriced pint.